-- 5.3.7 In November 2021, a planning application and EIAR were submitted to Galway County Council (GCC) for a separate development project, a 299MW OCGT plant on the western portion of the existing Tynagh Power Station site.
-Submitted Development Ref: 21/2192 proposes to demolish the existing Tynagh Power Station site workshop, administration building and car park, relocate these items to the brownfield lands to the immediate north of the Tynagh Power Station facility and develop a separate OCGT plant on the western part of the Power Station Site. - 5.3.8 Submitted Development Ref: 21/2192 is currently awaiting determination by An Bord Pleanála (PL 07.313538) following a Third Party appeal against Galway County Council's decision to grant permission.
-For further details of the Submitted Development please refer to EIAR Chapter 4, EIAR Volume I. - 5.3.9 Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 and the Tynagh North OCGT; the Submitted Development Ref: 21/2192 within Tynagh Power Station is expected to begin development at the start of Q2 2023.
-The construction period of the Submitted Development would therefore potentially overlap for three months with the construction period of the Proposed Development, Tynagh North.
-Chapter 14 of this EIAR and Appendix 14H sets out the construction period overlap between the

-Proposed Development (Tynagh North) and the Submitted Development Ref: 21/2192 which could occur for 3 months between November 2024 - January 2025.
-In the event of an overlap of the 3 months the total daily traffic assessed (and considered acceptable) within the EIAR Chapter 14: Traffic chapter is higher than the cumulative traffic during the overlap and, therefore, the trips during the overlap period do not need to be assessed separately.
+- 5.3.7 In November 2021, a planning application and EIAR were submitted to Galway County Council (GCC) for a separate development project, a 299MW OCGT plant on the western portion of the existing Tynagh Power Station site. - 5.3.8 That development (the Approved Development Ref: 21/2192) relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
+PL07.313538) that is a separate 299MW OCGT development and project, primarily to the west of the existing Tynagh Power Station, to that of the Proposed Development which is for a 350MW facility to the north. - 5.3.9 Planning approval was obtained for the Approved Development Ref: 21/2192, however the Applicant is unable to implement it (i.e. will not build/operate the Approved Development Ref: 21/2192') for the foreseeable future due to a range of viability constraints.
+For robust EIA assessment purposes it is nonetheless assumed that the Approved Development may proceed, in amended form1, at some point in the future.
+For further details of the Approved Development please refer to EIAR Chapter 4, EIAR Volume I. - 5.3.10 While the Applicant is unable to implement Approved Development Ref: 21/2192, it is assumed in this EIAR that the construction phase of the Approved Development Ref: 21/2192 could (although unlikely) be before or after the construction of the Proposed Development (i.e. not concurrent and the peak periods would not overlap). - 5.3.11 The construction period of the Approved Development could therefore potentially overlap for three months with the construction period of the Proposed Development, Tynagh North.
+Chapter 14 of this EIAR and Appendix 14H sets out the construction period overlap between the Proposed Development (Tynagh North) and the Approved Development Ref: 21/2192 which could occur for approximately 3 months at either end of the Proposed Development construction phase (i.e. but not concurrent construction phases).
+In the event of an overlap of the 3 months the total daily traffic assessed (and considered acceptable) within the EIAR Chapter 14: Traffic chapter is higher than the cumulative traffic during the overlap and, therefore, the trips during the potential overlap period do not need to be assessed separately.
 The results of showed that the traffic remains within road capacity and therefore no significant cumulative impact is expected.